How Diet Coke almost stole my retirement dreams

 The result was mind blowing.
 Over the course of 20 years these drinks would cost me $59,307 in opportunity.
 That is real money and a real chunk of change.

 I decided at that moment to dig deep into my spending habits to find savings anywhere I could and then apply that savings to my get out of debt, save for kid college and retire comfortable plan.
 That was close to 20 years ago and I bet I have not visited a coke machine more than a few times at work.
-The savings redirected over this long period of time have made a real difference in the direction of my dreams.
+The savings redirected over this long period of time has made a real difference in the direction of our dreams.

-We all have our cap pile and most people put little thought into how these seemingly minor everyday expenses can add up to steal our future.
+We all have our cap pile spending excesses and most people put little thought into how these seemingly minor everyday expenses can add up to steal our future.
 This can be retirement, college for the children and more.

 - $100 sodas or fancy coffee ($5x20)